-Arrival day, no activities planned.
-The day is free to spend at your leisure exploring the city until our welcome meeting this evening.
-Should you want more time to explore Santiago and do optional day trips, we highly recommend you book additional pre-nights Santiago is Chile’s largest city and capital, with internationally recognized vineyards and Andean ski resorts very close by.
+On arrival in Santiago you will be met and transferred to your hotel.
+The day is free to spend at your leisure.
+Santiago is Chile’s largest city and capital, with internationally recognized vineyards and Andean ski resorts very close by.
 Explore the many museums and parks, and visit the vibrant neighbourhood of Bellavista to see some handicrafts and trendy cafés.
-Possible day trips include a trip to Valparaiso and Viña del Mar, Chile’s premier beach resort, and to Isla Negra, Pablo Neruda’s seaside home.
+Day trips include a trip to Valparaiso and Viña del Mar, Chile’s premier beach resort, and to Isla Negra, Pablo Neruda’s seaside home.
 Although Santiago covers an immense area, the central core of the city is relatively small.
 It is a roughly triangular shaped region, bounded in the north by the Río Mapocho, in the west by the Via Norte Sur and in the south by the Avenida del Libertador General Bernardo O'Higgins (more commonly known as the Alameda).
 The apex of the triangle is the Plaza Baquedano, where O'Higgins forms a junction with two of Santiago's other main thoroughfares, Avenidas Providencia and Vicuña MacKenna.
 The centre of this triangle is the Plaza de Armas, the chief plaza of Santiago, bounded on its northern side by the main post office and on the western side by the cathedral.
 The streets between the Plaza de Armas and O'Higgins are wall-to-wall shops, restaurants, snack and fast food bars, cinemas, expensive hotels and office blocks.
 The Presidential Palace, La Moneda, is on Avenida Moneda, facing the Plaza de la Constitución.
 Near the Plaza de Armas is the National Congress building.
 One of Santiago's main parks, Cerro Santa Lucía, is in the triangle facing O'Higgins.
 The other main park is Cerro San Cristobal, or Huelén, in the Mapuche tongue.
 It is a large hill that rises dramatically from the plain to the north of Avenida Providencia.
 Between this avenue and the mountain, on either side of the Avenida Pío Nono, is Santiago's 'Paris quarter', the barrio Bella Vista.
 Here you find beautifully landscaped parks and gardens, artists' colonies and impressive views over the city, including the snow-capped peaks of the Andes (when the weather and thick smog permit).

 Spend the day enjoying Chile's tastiest export, wine.
 Tour different wineries in the Maipu Valley, learn the history of the region's wineries and learn a thing or two about the art of wine making.

-Fly to Puerto Montt and transfer to Puerto Varas, in the stunning Chilean Lake District.
-Included scenic tour to the Osorno Volcano and free time for individual exploration.
+Fly south to Puerto Varas and Chile's beautiful Lake District, where you have a couple of days to explore the area and will visit the Petrohue region for some hiking and a glimpse of the volcano.
+Optional activities include an excursion to the lakeside villages of Frutillar.
 Encompassing a narrow strip of land between the Pacific Ocean and the high peaks of the Andes-approximately 180 km (112 miles) wide, but with a coastline stretching over 4300 km (14104 ft), Chile's 'geografia loca' (as termed by Benjamin Subercasseaux) includes the driest desert, the Atacama in the north, the agriculturally rich Central Valley, snow-covered volcanoes, forests and tranquil lakes of the near south, and the wild and windswept glaciers and fjords of the far south.
 And the cuisine at times rivals the natural setting!
-Puerto Varas is a city located in the the Southern Chilean province of Llanquique in the Los Lagos (Lake District) region of Chile.
-The Lakes District is considered the gateway to Chilean Patagonia and Puerto Varas is the most important tourist centre of the region.
-Located roughly 996 Km (618 miles) to the south of Santiago, it sits on the southern shore of Lake Llanquique, one of the large natural lakes of South America, and boasts a magnificent backdrop of the snowcapped Osorno and Calbuco Volcanoes.
 There are few areas in the world that can match the Chilean Lake District for scenic grandeur.
 South of the Rio Tolten and sprawled across the provinces of Valdivia, Osorno and Llanquihue, you'll find everything from snow-capped mountains to deep-blue and emerald lakes, smoking volcanoes, forests and glaciers.
 Outside noisy cities, such as Puerto Montt, the loudest sound you're likely to hear is the roar of waterfalls streaming down cliff faces into crystal clear pools.
 This is a favourite vacation ground for domestic tourists, visitors from across the Andes and around the globe.
 The region's architecture is unique in that older structures are wooden and resemble European homes and churches of the 19th Century.
 This is due to the significant number of immigrants from central Europe (largely Germany, Switzerland, Austria and Italy) who settled here over the last half of that century.
 The regional cuisine also reflects this, with many restaurants specializing in kuchen and other baked delicacies.
 Seafood dishes also abound in this region.
 Of particular interest to visitors is the curanto Chilote, a hearty seafood stew that'll leave you ready for a siesta.
-Day 3 Travel: Santiago to Puerto Varas Approximate distance: 996 Km Approximate flight time: 1.5 hours Included Activity: Guided Tour of Osorno Volcano

 Argentina is the second giant of South America with a landscape nearly as varied as its people.
 Modern and sophisticated, Argentina has much more in common with Europe than with the rest of its neighbours.
 Enjoy a half-day city tour to familiarize yourself with its sites and sounds.
 The capital city of Argentina, Buenos Aires is the ultimate cosmopolitan city.
 Nearly 40 per cent of Argentina's 33 million citizens live in Greater Buenos Aires, and the Porteños are justifiably proud of their home.
 The city is comprised of a number of distinct neighbourhoods, some of which have become top tourist draws.
 For many, the highlight of their time in the capital is a visit to San Telmo for the weekend antiques market and street artistís displays.
 La Boca was originally settled by the successive waves of immigrants that contribute to the capital's unique character.
 Its brightly coloured walls and buildings draw Porteños and tourists alike, and it is here that the world-class football team, Boca Juniors, plies its trade.
 A Sunday afternoon match at the fabled Bombonera is not to be missed.
 Posh Recoleta, with its cafes, museums and cemetery, is a pleasant place to spend an afternoon.
 During colonial days Buenos Aires was the seat of the Viceroy of La Plata.
 Almost completely rebuilt since the turn of the century, the heart of the city is the Plaza de Mayo, with the historic Cabildo (Town Hall), where the Independence movement was first planned, the Casa Rosada (Government Palace) and the Cathedral where San Martín, the father of Argentine independence, is buried.
 When you are done exploring, settle your weary feet and enjoy a drink in one of the many sidewalk cafes and restaurants and you will begin to understand the contemplative Argentine way of life.
 And since Buenos Aires will be your last chance to try the succulent bife and parrilladas, dig in and enjoy!
 Please note: You should be especially careful when wandering about the capital city on your own, particularly at night.
 Tourists are easy prey for individual pickpockets or groups of two or more people working as a team on the streets.
 Pay particular attention to anyone who 'accidentally' spills anything on your clothes or belongings (mustard, etc.), then apologizes and offers to help clean up.
 They will clean you out instead!
 Be safe and leave your passport, credit cards, travellers cheques and cash funds you won't be using immediately in the hotel's safety deposit box.
 Most Porteños are honest and genuinely helpful and friendly, but be safe and enjoy the city!